Last Updated on March 21, 2022

 As soon as we can see summer on the horizon, many of us buy countless bikinis in preparation of our holidays, but we rarely consider what our shopping habit is doing to the environment.
 That’s where sustainable swimwear comes in.

 In the past very few earth-friendly bikini brands existed, but as consumers have become more conscious, the number of brands specialising in eco-friendly swimwear has grown astronomically.
-Lyst report that sustainability-related keywords in relation to swimwear have increased 101% over the last month, with the word ‘recycled’ being searched 211% more in May, and brands are working to keep up with the demand.
+Lyst reported last year that sustainability-related keywords in relation to swimwear have increased 101%, and brands are working to keep up with the demand.

 Featuring embellishment, innovative fabrics and even waterproof velvet, these sustainable bikinis are something else.